youliangtan/robot_arm_workcell_manager/README.md

 - The object must be called object_1, object_2 and so on.
 - type 1 for box, 2 sphere, 3 clinder, 4 cone.

+## Octomapping
+Information is pulled from the depth camera and added to the planning scene.
+The params can be found at cssdbot_ur10_moveitconfig package, sensor_manager.launch.xml and sensors_kinect_pointcloud.yaml

 ## Request a Task

 Open another terminal, then use rostopic to publish a `DispenserRequest.msg` to start the pick and place motion.
 Each request will execute one pick and place task.
 Intotal, 4 requests will be sent out to fill up the Transporter!!